Do you wish to know where and how best to invest Rs 15000 per month?

 Why do I say so?

 Because it’s well proven; I have benefited from it greatly myself and also because I can share a real life proof of how one person used SIP investing to create a portfolio of multiple crores.
+You may accept or not, but the fact is that for many small investors, there are some obvious benefits of SIP investing.

 SIP or Systematic Investment Plans are simple – invest a fixed sum in mutual funds at a regular frequency (generally monthly).
 Since most common investors are incapable of making big lump sum investments, SIP makes it easy for such people to make small regular investments every month using their monthly salaries without feeling burdened.